 - Conflict resolution specialist

-Each year religious studies students take educational trips to places like Rome, Israel, Ireland, Washington and New York.
-The religious studies department partially funds these trips.
+Each year theology and religious studies students take educational trips to places like Rome, Israel, Ireland, Washington and New York.
+The theology and religious studies department partially funds these trips.

 You also may get involved in campus ministry at St. Norbert College.
 In addition, every Wednesday you can observe Sacred Hour, a time of individual or communal reflection and spiritual nourishment.